johnlpage/POCDriver/README.md

      -v kiippu  Finds a record, adds two, then pops them off and updates the original one found.
  ```

+ Note: If you specify a workflow via the `-v` flag, the basic operations above will be ignored and the operations listed will be performed instead.

 Control options
 ---------------
 ```